veverica-hrdzava/discoursetutorial/index.md

 # Discourse Segmentation Tutorial: TextTiling

-In this short Discourse Parsing tutorial, we will be discussing how to use the `TextTiling` algorithm available in the Natural Language Toolkit, a simple tool for breaking text up into separate topic subsections.
+In this short Discourse Parsing tutorial, we will be discussing how to use the `TextTiling` tool available in the Natural Language Toolkit, a simple tool for breaking text up into separate topic subsections.
 This will be followed by a discussion of WindowDiff, which can assess the performance of machine discourse segmentation and a brief discussion of discourse segmentation and parsing broadly, with some more recent applications.

 ## 1.1.
 Preliminaries: Introduction
 The structure of language is often understood to be largely intrasentential in nature.
 In this understanding of structure, a sentence is constructed of a finite number of structural building blocks.
-The parts of a sentence express relationships: a subject, a verb, maybe a direct object or an indirect object or some other modifier, and each element is a member of a subset of a finite set of structural categories: overt subjects can be nouns, or pronouns, or sentences themselves, etc. There are many methods, developed within NLP and Linguistics that can parse a sentence into its contituent parts and offer insight into the nature of the relationships of these parts.
+The parts of a sentence express relationships: a subject, a verb, maybe a direct object or an indirect object or some other modifier, and each element is a member of a subset of a finite set of structural categories: overt subjects can be nouns, or pronouns, or sentences themselves, etc. There are many methods, developed within NLP and Linguistics that can parse a sentence into its constituent parts and offer insight into the nature of the relationships of these elements.

 Perhaps less frequently discussed is how these different sentences connect and interact with each other in a document, and how connected sentences form subsections.
 We know language is not composed of a bunch of random sentences jumbled together.
 Instead, complex ideas are formed by stringing together multiple sentences.
 In elementary school, we learn how to write a three-point paragraph, where each of the five paragraphs has a clear purpose.
-How might we be able to separate these separate paragraphs?
+One to introduce the focus of the  How might we be able to separate these separate paragraphs?
 How are the pieces in these paragraphs internally similar?
 And how are they different from surrounding paragraphs?
 How might we go about separating a longer document, which includes many paragraphs, with paragraphs that seem to be part of meaningful units of paragraphs?

-TextTiling is an algorithm for doing just this.
+TextTiling is an algorithm, and a tool available through the NLTK, for doing this.
 As an input it takes a string composed of paragraphs, and its output is a list of single or multi-paragraph groupings.

 ## 1.2.
 Preliminaries: Required Libraries
 The code in this tutorial will be run on `Python 3`.
 You will also need to install `Natural Language Toolkit`, `NumPy`, and `Matplotlib`.
-In the repository, a [.py]() file and a [Jupyter Notebook .ipynb]() file are available for download if you would like to follow along.
+In the repository, a [.py]() file, a [Jupyter Notebook .ipynb]() file, and the [text file]() we will be parsing, are available for download if you would like to follow along.

 ### Python
 Python can be downloaded on [here](https://www.python.org/downloads/).
 Simply click `Download Python 3.9.5` (number subject to changes!) and follow the directions on the install.